Miriam Chandy Menacherry: Documentaries

 The Rat Race (2011) documents the lives of the rat-killers in Mumbai who work whilst the city sleeps.
 The central node of the story is an aspiring Bollywood dancer who turns to rat-catching for various reasons and spends the next 37 years killing rats and supervising other rat-catchers.
 This documentary was the winner of the Mipdoc Co-Production Challenge, Cannes (France), Audience Awards, Florence (Italy) and Kerala (India).
 The documentary also premiered at IDFA, Amsterdam (Netherlands).

 Lyari Notes (2015), co-directed by Maheen Zia, is a coming-of-age story of four young girls in Karachi.
 Living in Lyari, an area known for gang warfare, they make the decision to choose music over violence.
 Zia and Menacherry, two filmmakers from India and Pakistan respectively, come together to produce a political discourse through the media of music and film.
 The documentary was the winner of the IDPA Long form Documentary Award (Silver).
 It was nominated by the Alliance of Women Film Journalists for the EDA Award at IDFA (Netherlands), and the youth jury award at Sheffield (UK).
 Lyari Notes was the opening film at the Artists cinema package at the Kochi Biennale (India), and the Indie Meme International Festival in Austin, Texas (USA).

-From the Shadows, Menacherry's forthcoming project and has been selected for the Lisbon Docs Pitch (Portugal), Docedge (India), Global Media Makers Program (USA), Docs Port Incheon (Korea), Global Pitch Sunny Side of the Docs (France), Good Pitch (India), and Impact Day FIFDH (Geneva).
-This feature length documentary film portrays the survivors of child sex trafficking in India.
+From the Shadows (2022) was selected for the Lisbon Docs Pitch (Portugal), Docedge (India), Global Media Makers Program (USA), Docs Port Incheon (Korea), Global Pitch Sunny Side of the Docs (France), Good Pitch (India), and Impact Day FIFDH (Geneva).
+This feature-length documentary film portrays the survivors of child sex trafficking in India.
 It had its premiere at the International Documentary and Short Film Festival of Kerala.
 Both From the Shadows and Lyari Notes were funded partly through crowdsourcing.

 Menacherry directs and produces her films, and occasionally forays into scriptwriting and distribution.
-Of Malayali lineage, Menacherry has a feature film based on the cultural and social space of Kerala in the offing.
+Of Malayali lineage, Menacherry is working on the Women in Cinema Collective (WCC) and their efforts to bring in change in Malayalam cinema.